Restless Pursuits

 • If you like to carry a purse, I would recommend one that has a strap that crosses over your body.
 This makes it a lot harder for people to steal it from your body.
 I always do this.
 See the two pictures above!

-Keep An Eye on Your Belongings
+Keep An Eye On Your Belongings

 Carrying your money safely is great until you take your purse off and hang it on the back of the chair at a restaurant.
 If you want to take your purse off while you are enjoying your meal, put it on your lap.
 This way it is touching you, you will be able to feel it and it is within arms reach.
 Much harder to steal.